Corbett · North-West Highlands

 Ruadh-stac Beag — common questions

-- Ruadh-stac Beag is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 788m of ascent and takes most walkers 6-9 hours.
+- Ruadh-stac Beag carries a 5/5 (very challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 788m of ascent and a 6-9 hour day on the standard route.
 Terrain: The Coire Dubh stalkers path is firm and well drained as far as the Coire Mhic Fhearchair junction.

-- Where do I park for Ruadh-stac Beag?
+- Where should I park to climb Ruadh-stac Beag?

 - Standard parking is at NG958568 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.